xavierbasc/dm50/README.md

 The main features of the calculator are the following:

  - Electronic schematics and designs of the boards are open source.
- - Ultra low power ARM Cortex-M4.
+ - Ultra low power ARM Cortex-M33 MCU+FPU.
  - 128-bit floating point precision implementation (IEEE 754-2008).
  - USBC port, connects as USB mass storage device.
- - 4MB flash storage, accesible por USB.
+ - 6MB flash storage, accesible por USB.
  - Graphic LCD Display.

 # Hardware